Monday, May 29, 2006

 Men With Brooms

-Someday I’ll compile a full report on 2002’s SIFF, but that day is not today.
-After missing two weekend films I held tickets to (Takashi Miike’s Happiness of the Katakuris and the non-Miike May), I made sure to head out early to catch today’s 4:30 showing of Men With Brooms at the Harvard Exit Theater.
+Someday I’ll compile a full report on SIFF 2002, but that day is not today.
+After missing two weekend films for which I’d already bought tickets (Takashi Miike’s Happiness of the Katakuris and the non-Miike May), I made sure to head out early to catch today’s 4:30 showing of Men With Brooms at the Harvard Exit Theater.
 It’s a Canadian comedy… about curling.

-Now, I watched (out of pure fascination) a lot of the CBC’s coverage of curling during the Salt Lake City Olympics (in fact, I first saw commercials for Men With Brooms during these broadcasts), and darned if I didn’t come away completely confused.
+I watched (out of pure fascination) a lot of the CBC’s coverage of curling during the Salt Lake City Olympics (in fact, I first saw commercials for Men With Brooms during these broadcasts), and, well, I came away completely confused.
 Now that I’ve seen this film, though, I think I finally have an idea of what’s going on.
-The movie itself was pretty hilarious as well; sure, the script was rather painful at parts and hits every sports movie cliche in the book, but there were plenty of real laughs peppered liberally throughout.
+The movie itself was pretty funny as well; sure, the script was rather painful at parts and hit every sports movie cliche in the book, but there were plenty of real laughs peppered liberally throughout.
 Best of all, the film takes shots at things an outsider might find ridiculous about curling (and indeed, sports in general), but you never get the feeling that writer/director/star Paul Gross has anything but a deep admiration or affection for the sport.
 I’d give it 7/10 (probably the highest rating I’d give to any post-Naked Gun film starring Leslie Nielsen).
-Entertaining.
+Really entertaining.

-After the film, kakumei and I went to Delfino’s (in University Village) for dinner.
+After the film, kakumei and I went to Delfino’s at University Village for dinner.
 Still the best Chicago-style pizza I’ve found in the area.
-The only one, in fact.
+The only, in fact.

 Random-but-related factoid of the day: The Kunsthistorisches Museum Wien has a painting in its collection by Breughel the Elder entitled “The Hunters in the Snow,” dated 1565.
-Some suspiciously familiar activity in the background, eh?
+Suspiciously familiar activity in the background?

 Powered by